 What is the Software Testing Life Cycle?

 The testing process used to test the software is executed in sequential and planned steps, this is called the Software Testing Life Cycle.
-Simple put, the process of software testing contains a set of activities which are carried out in a certain manner.
+Simply put, the process of software testing contains a set of activities which are carried out in a certain manner.
 In Software Testing Life Cycle (STLC) many activities are executed to check the quality of the product and improve it.

 Different methodologies are used in Software Testing Life Cycle, it also involves 6 different phases and an entry & exit criteria.